You can contribute to 3 main missions: the nursery with babies, after school for children aged 7 to 15, and farm work.

 An optional project particularly suitable for families or groups wishing to enrich their experience.

-You will have the opportunity to live like a ranger, alternating between observation outings and conservation work.
-This immersive experience in the African bush will allow you to learn from expert guides, contribute to conservation efforts, and gain knowledge about wildlife.
+You have the opportunity to live like a ranger, alternating between observation outings and conservation work.
+You have the opportunity to take part in an immersion with the animals and to participate in conservation efforts.

 This program is available year-round.
 Please contact us for a customized project.